dsdanielpark/dsdanielpark/README.md

 ### I am seeking a company that can provide support for a minimum of 4 or more A100 GPUs.
-I am interested in companies located outside of South Korea that can offer resources I can directly and exclusively handle for a specific period through SSH tunneling or the cloud.
-If your company meets these criteria, kindly contact me at google mail(parkminwoo1991@gmail.com).
-Your company will partially have access to records of my dataset and training code.
-However, I retain full decision-making authority over the project, and we can discuss any further agreements in the future.
+I'm interested in companies based outside of South Korea that can provide resources for me to manage directly and exclusively, either through SSH tunneling or cloud services, for a specific duration.
+If your company fits these criteria, please contact me at my email address: parkminwoo1991@gmail.com.
+Your company will have partial access to my dataset and training code.
+However, I will retain full decision-making authority over the project, and we can discuss any further agreements in the future.
 Thank you for your consideration.

-##### Companies with employees of Korean nationality, offices in South Korea, or those specifically targeting AI-related businesses in South Korea, as well as companies conducting hiring in South Korea, are also excluded.
-This will be explicitly documented and confirmed through the drafting and signing of international agreements.
-Additionally, we plan to create legally binding international contracts.
+##### Please note that companies with Korean employees, offices in South Korea, or a specific focus on AI-related businesses in South Korea, as well as those engaged in hiring within South Korea, are not eligible.
+These exclusions will be clearly outlined and confirmed through the drafting and signing of a legally binding contract.
+Furthermore, we intend to establish internationally recognized legal agreements.

 <br>